ppetit/fuel-plugin-lma-collector/doc/user/source/metrics/system.rst

 System load metrics
 ^^^^^^^^^^^^^^^^^^^
+.. _system_load_metrics:

 * ``load_longterm``, the system load average over the last 15 minutes.

+  dimensions:

+  - hostname, the hostname the metric applies to.

 * ``load_midterm``, the system load average over the last 5 minutes.

+  dimensions:

+  - hostname, the hostname the metric applies to.

 * ``load_shortterm``, the system load average over the last minute.

+  dimensions:

+  - hostname, the hostname the metric applies to.

 Memory metrics
 ^^^^^^^^^^^^^^
+.. _memory_metrics:

 * ``memory_buffered``, the amount of buffered memory in bytes.

+  dimensions:

+  - hostname, the hostname the metric applies to.

 * ``memory_cached``, the amount of cached memory in bytes.

+  dimensions:

+  - hostname, the hostname the metric applies to.

 * ``memory_free``, the amount of free memory in bytes.

+  dimensions:

+  - hostname, the hostname the metric applies to.

 * ``memory_used``, the amount of used memory in bytes.

+  dimensions:

+  - hostname, the hostname the metric applies to.

+* ``memory_slab_recl``, the amount of SLAB memory reclaimable.

+  Dimensions:

+  - hostname, the hostname the metric applies to.

+memory_slab_unrecl, , the amount of SLAB memory not reclaimable.

+  Dimensions:

+  - hostname, the hostname the metric applies to.

 Network metrics
 ^^^^^^^^^^^^^^^
+.. _network_metrics:

 Metrics have an ``interface`` dimension that contains the interface name the metric applies to.
 For example, 'eth0', 'eth1', and so forth.